serverless/serverless/README.md

 JAWS is an open-source framework for building serverless applications (web, mobile, IoT) using Amazon Web Services' Lambda, API Gateway, and more.
 Lambda's event-driven model offers tremendous cost savings and colossal horizontal scaling ability.
 Now, JAWS helps you build and maintain entire applications built on Lambda.

+**Status 9/21:** We've just release JAWS V1 BETA.
+Please test, submit bug fixes and let us know what you think.
+We'll be working through the week to improve our documentation and fix bugs.
+Check out our Road Map below to see what we're working on next.

 <a class="frame" href="https://gitter.im/jaws-framework/JAWS?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge" target="_blank"><img src="img/jaws_gitter_chatroom.png" align="left" width="300"></a>

 <br/><br/>